 Radio has been a key feature of the AEC’s marketing campaigns for several years now and this year is no exception.
+From digital marketing techniques as done by serpninja to radio campaigns, all are successful marketing strategies.
 The spring radio campaign again this year featured 10- and 15-second drive time traffic and weather spots.
 Twenty-four new commercials were added to 36 existing spots and most included both an AEC and NORA tag line.
 This option offered state oilheat associations the choice of funding the placement costs with AEC or NORA funds.
 AEC is very pleased to have had the opportunity to partner with the Massachusetts Energy Marketers Association, the Oilheat Institute of Rhode Island, the Connecticut Energy Marketers Association, the New York Oil Heating Association, and the Oilheat Institute of Long Island again this year.
 Visit the AEC Website to listen to the commercials.
 Retailers can easily download the commercials for use as the “hold” message on their phone systems.

 Social media increasingly leads or plays a major role in any marketing program these days, and AEC’s is no different.
 A key element of its outreach is a “Pay Per Click” Internet marketing campaign in which the Coalition partners with the Oilheat Institute of Rhode Island, the Connecticut Energy Marketers Association, the New Your Oil Heating Association, the Oilheat Association of Long Island and the Pennsylvania Petroleum Association.